pastweb/atom-css/README.md

 # CSS Utility Modules
+A set of tools inspired to [CSS Modules] and [Tailwind] CSS framework.
+* Redulce the css size nesting the selectors where convenient.
+* Handle CSS modules.
+* Scopes CSS variables.
-A tool inspired to [CSS Modules] and [Tailwind] CSS framework for handle CSS modules, scoped CSS variables and utilities on the fly in the CSS module object.
+* Calculate utilities on the fly and assign them in the CSS module object.

 [postcss]: https://github.com/postcss/postcss
 [css modules]: https://github.com/css-modules/css-modules